populationgenomics/production-pipelines/scripts/vep/README.md

 mt = ...
 mt = hl.vep(
     mt,
-    # We are not starting the cluster with --vep, instead passing custom
+    # Because we are not starting the cluster with `--vep` and instead passing custom
-    # startup script with --init gs://cpg-reference/vep/vep-GRCh38.sh,
+    # startup script with `--init`, Hail would not set VEP_CONFIG_URI for us.
+Thus,
-    # so VEP_CONFIG_URI will not be set, thus need to provide config
-    # as a function parameter here:
+    # we need to provide config as a function parameter explicitly:
     config='file:///vep_data/vep-gcloud.json'
 )
 ```